microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-informationprotectionpolicysetting-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Read the properties and relationships of an [informationProtectionPolicySetting](../resources/security-informationprotectionpolicysetting.md) object.
-The settings exposed by this API should be used in applications to populate the **moreInfoUrl** property for Microsoft Purview Information Protection help, whether labeling is mandatory for the user, and whether justification must be provided on downgrade.
+The settings exposed by this API should be used in applications to populate the **moreInfoUrl** property for Microsoft Purview Information Protection help, and indicate whether labeling is mandatory for the user and whether justification must be provided on downgrade.

 ## Permissions